snowplow-industry-solutions/kafka-live-viewer-profiles/README.md

 ## Quickstart

-The project's documents are available in the docs folder.
+To get started, head to our [Kafka Live Viewer Profiles: Introduction][guide-intro] in the Snowplow Documentation site.

 ## Special thanks